kaigelee/CSFCN/README.md

    - Our paper is undergoing a second peer review.
 In the meantime, we have prepared a preprint and will post a link to it soon.
 (Aug/06/2023)
    - The overview, training logs, and some codes for CSFCN are available here.
 (Aug/08/2022)
    - We reproduced the network files of [SFANet](https://ieeexplore.ieee.org/abstract/document/9583294) and [MGSeg](https://ieeexplore.ieee.org/abstract/document/9511235) for comparison with them.
 (Aug/16/2022)
+   - We validate the validity of our reproductions, which achieve comparable performance to those in the original paper.
+(Aug/19/2022)